google/WebFundamentals/src/content/en/updates/2019/07/devtools.md

 ## Lighthouse 5.1 in the Audits panel {: #audits }

+Note: This actually launched in Chrome 76, but we missed it in the last release notes so we're covering it now.

 <aside class="note">
   This update actually shipped in Chrome 76.
 We didn't cover it in
   <a href="/web/updates/2019/05/devtools">What's New In DevTools (Chrome 76)</a> so we're